bigskysoftware/htmx/www/content/attributes/hx-on.md

 ```

 All htmx events can be captured, too!
 Make sure to use the [kebab-case event name](@/docs.md#events),
 because DOM attributes do not preserve casing.
+For instance, `hx-on::beforeRequest` **will not work:**
+use `hx-on::before-request` instead.

 To make writing these a little easier, you can use the shorthand double-colon `hx-on::` for htmx
 events, and omit the "htmx" part: